Home > Country

 If you’re travelling or residing in Brazil, take common sense precautions, follow local news reports, avoid large gatherings, political rallies or other events where crowds have congregated to demonstration or protest, and comply with the instructions of local authorities.
 If you encounter a demonstration, leave the area immediately.

-Swimming: Strong currents and sharks can be a danger off some beaches.
+Swimming: Strong currents can be a danger off some beaches.
 Take local advice before swimming including paying attention to warning flags on beaches and the location of lifeguards if present on the beach.